 The Bellarine Rail Trail extends from Queenscliff to South Geelong.
 The section through Queenscliff follows the foreshore of Swan Bay which is an internationally significant wetland.
 Swan Bay is home to thousands of migratory birds, diverse marine life and extensive native coastal vegetation.

-Deviate at the pedestrian lights to connect to the Point Lonsdale Promenade.
-It’s 5.5km from the Queenscliff Railway Station.
-Approx distance is 6 km to Portarlington Road or 5.5km to Point Londsdale surface | Wide bitumen and crushed gravel pathway | grade mainly flat with a few small rises to Point Lonsdale Village.
+Approx distance is 6 km to Portarlington Road or 5.5km to Point Lonsdale | Wide bitumen and crushed gravel pathway | Grade mainly flat with a few small rises to Point Lonsdale Village

 Queenscliff Harbour

-Walk from the end of Bridge Street amongst the remnants of the old fishing industry to the edge of the cut and along the promenade of the harbour precinct.
+Walk from the end of Bridge Street among the remnants of the old fishing industry to the edge of the cut and along the promenade of the harbour precinct.
 Tip: This is a short stroll but lovely on a warm summer’s evening.

-Ferru to Pier Trail
+Ferry to Pier Trail

-The beautiful Ferry to Pier Trail meanders through the coastal foreshore reserve linking the Ferry Terminal and Queenscliff Harbour with the Queenscliff Pier and Princess Park.
+The beautiful Ferry to Pier Trail meanders through the coastal foreshore reserve, linking the Ferry Terminal and Queenscliff Harbour with the Queenscliff Pier and Princess Park.

 Queenscliff Harbour: A vibrant precinct offering boutique shopping, dining, and scenic views.